 In my previous post about social media, I mentioned how quitting them made me use my smartphone less.
-However smartphone use is much more complicated so below I will try to quickly express some of my thoughts and how-tos about this first world problem.
+However smartphone use is way more complicated, so below I will try to (briefly) express some of my thoughts and how-tos about this first world problem.

 Social media are not the only cause of annoying notifications on smartphones.

 Even in this new situation without any social media application on my Xiaomi Mi Max 2, I had to turn off various notifications from email accounts I don’t want to have push notifications on, application reminders, etc.

 Especially for emails, I decided to completely remove accounts (I have A LOT of them) where there is no need to read them on the go (like for example my Archphile email).

 For the remaining emails, I unsubscribed from all annoying mailing lists to ensure the less possible distraction from them.